ios-xr/Solenoid/README.md

 to the RIB.

 RESTconf is not available on public images of the IOS-XR 6.X.
-If you are interested in testing RESTconf, please reach out to your Cisco account team or contact me directly.
+If you are interested in testing RESTconf, please reach out to your Cisco account team or contact Lisa Roach directly.

 ### Usage: